You can review and update your cookie setting by clicking "Manage cookies preferences". For more information about the cookies we use, please read our

 Mr Lewis Patrick

-Dip Law (SAB); LLM (UTS)Justice Benjamin has been a Judge of the Family Court of Australia since August 2005; he is based at the Hobart Registry of that Court.
+Dip Law (SAB); LLM (UTS), FCLJustice Benjamin has been a Judge of the Family Court of Australia since August 2005; he is based at the Hobart Registry of that Court.
 He is also a Presidential Member of the Australian Administrative Appeals Tribunal.

-Prior to appointment, Justice Benjamin practiced at a private profession for thirty years, almost exclusively in family law.
-In 2003, Justice Benjamin was President of the Law Society New South Wales and had chaired its Family Law Committee for many years.
+Prior to appointment, to the family court of Australia Benjamin was in private practice. for thirty years, almost exclusively in family law.
+In 2003, Robert Benjamin was President of the Law Society New South Wales and had chaired its Family Law Committee for many years.

 External Academic Education, The College of Law